Isuru2Atthanayake/ALL_ABOUT_SPORTS/README.md

 # ALL_ABOUT_SPORTS
-ALL ABOUT SPORTS is an E-commerce website built for the sports sector
+ALL ABOUT SPORTS is an E-commerce website built for the sports sector.